-In the lists below, * indicates foods that are commonly included food intolerance blood tests - they could cause intolerance symptoms in some people.
+In the lists below, * indicates foods that are commonly included in the list of testable foods, in food intolerance blood tests - these foods could cause intolerance symptoms in some people.

-I rate green leafy vegetables (including leafy herbs) as the healthiest of all listed vegetables.
-The nutritional values of vegetables include high levels of fibre and high levels of a range of nutrients including beta carotene (precursor to vitamin A), folic acid, iron and vitamin K.
+The nutritional value of vegetables includes high levels of fibre and high levels of a range of nutrients including beta carotene (precursor to vitamin A), folic acid, iron and vitamin K.

 They contain vitamin C, manganese, fibre, iodine, potassium, folate, vitamins B2, B5 and B6, omega 3 fatty acids, vitamin K, magnesium and copper.